fersilva362/fersilva362/README.md

 # Hi !
 In 2021 I started my carrer in the software development.
-Since then, I have dedicated myself to learn React, JavaScript and MonoDB to get  the best entry-level tech jobs for a career in the technolog for applications.
+Since then, I have dedicated myself to learn React, JavaScript  to get  the best entry-level tech jobs for a career in the technolog for applications.

 In my projects I use a number of programming languagues to work properly: